Jinwen-XU/minimalist/einfart/README.md

 clear design.

-Currently, it has native support to Chinese (simplified and traditional), English, French, German, Japanese and Russian typesetting.
+Currently, it has native support to Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish typesetting.
 And it may compile with either XeLaTeX or LuaLaTeX.

 This is part of the `minimalist` class series.